Table of Contents[Hide][Show]

 While science continues to unravel the magic and mystery surrounding Vitamin K2, a nutrient so important to human health that Traditional Societies revered and considered sacred any foods containing it in plentiful amounts, it seems prudent to make sure that our diets include Vitamin K2 rich foods on a frequent basis.

-As Dr. Kate has already noted, more research needs to be done on what foods are high in K2, but based on what we know right now, here are the foods to make sure you are consuming frequently.
+As Dr. Kate has already noted, more research needs to be done on what foods are high in this wonder nutrient, but based on what we know right now, here are the foods to make sure you are consuming frequently to obtain the full benefits of Vitamin K2.

 - Grassfed Butter: Local, pastured raw butter is best, but Vitamin K2 is not destroyed by heat, so if pasteurized grassfed butter is all you can source, that is fine.

-- Butter Oil: This is a wonderful supplement to take along with fermented cod liver oil or fermented skate liver oil (another source of K2).
+- Butter Oil: This is a wonderful supplement to take along with high vitamin cod liver oil .
 The two oils work synergistically to even reverse tooth decay as researched and written about by renowned dentist Dr. Weston A. Price.

-- Natto: You can usually find natto (make sure it comes from nonGMO soybeans!) at Asian specialty stores in the freezer section for about $3 for a small container.
+- Fermented Soybeans (Natto): You can usually find natto (make sure it comes from nonGMO soybeans!) at Asian specialty stores in the freezer section for about $3 for a small container.
 Natto contains a whopping 1,103 mcg of K2 per 3 1/2 ounce portion which blows away every other food by a country mile.
 If the taste of natto is something you just can’t stomach, try capsules of the MK-7 form of K2 extracted from nonGMO natto.
-I don’t recommend supplements of the MK-4 form of K2 as they are synthetically derived.
+I don’t recommend supplements of the MK-4 form of K2 as they are synthetically derived from tobacco likely of GMO origin.

-I will have more to say about Vitamin K2 in upcoming posts.
+I will have more to say about the benefits of Vitamin K2 in upcoming posts.
 In particular, there is a newly discovered food that is mind-blowingly high in MK-4 (the animal form of K2) that I am gathering information on and will be writing about hopefully quite soon.